 Itinerary Highlights

-- Taste gourmet food and superb wines
+- Taste gourmet food and sample superb local wines in the Cape Winelands

 What's Included